 The fracturing of one of the bones of the skull can happen during or before a birth process.
 This could lead to a depressed fracture or indentation if not treated.

 This occurs when blood accumulates below the periosteum.
 Cephalohematomas can feel soft and have a likelihood of increasing in size after birth.
-Even though they do not require treatment, they do need to be checked regularly by a paediatrician if they start to drain fluid or become red and leave a bump on the scalp.
+Even though they do not require treatment, they do need to be checked regularly by a pediatrician if they start to drain fluid or become red and leave a bump on the scalp.